thisisrandy/catan-randomizer/README.md

 According to the manual, for variable setup, "the two terrain hexes adjacent to the deserts shouldn't receive favorable numbers (neither 6 nor 8)."
-This is observed in the _Seafarers: The Wonders of Catan_ scenario.
+This is observed in the _The Wonders of Catan_ scenario.
 However, one can't help but wonder why the straight, which one must settle in order to build the Great Bridge, isn't similarly constrained.
-If this seems unfair to you, a
-_Seafarers: The Wonders of Catan (Straight Constrained)_ scenario is provided which disallows 6 or 8 appearing on either the desert- or straight-adjacent terrain hexes.
+If this seems unfair to you, a _The Wonders of Catan (Straight Constrained)_ scenario is provided which disallows 6 or 8 appearing on either the desert- or straight-adjacent terrain hexes.

 ### Everything, Everywhere, All at Once